How to Recover Deleted Photos & Files without Software but CMD

 - Step 1.
 Click Start menu, type Command Prompt, right click on it from the result and choose Run as administrator.

 - Step 2.
 On Command Prompt window, type chkdsk H: /f and hit Enter.
-(H represents the drive letter of the drive that your files were deleted from)
+(Replace “H” with the drive letter of the drive that your files were deleted from)

 - Step 3.
 Type Y and hit Enter to confirm and start examining.

 - Step 4.
-Type H (your drive’s letter) again and hit Enter.
+Type H (replace it with your drive’s letter) again and hit Enter.

 - Step 5.
 Type attrib -h -r -s /s /d H:\*.* and hit Enter.
 Wait until the command to take effect and restore your deleted files.